InVision Review 2026: Is It Still Worth Using for Designers?

 InVision Studio (Desktop App)

-Here's the direct take: Studio is the weakest part of the InVision offering right now.
-The real-time collaboration story isn't as strong, the plugin ecosystem is smaller, and the learning resources just don't compare.
-It's a capable tool, but it's asking designers to sacrifice familiarity for benefits that aren't always obvious.
-Most designers I've talked to who tried it went back to Figma within a couple of weeks.
+That said, I'll be direct: Studio has struggled to win hearts away from Figma, and honestly I think it's the weakest part of the InVision offering right now.
+The real-time collaboration story is weaker, the plugin ecosystem is smaller, and the community learning resources just don't compare.
+It's a competent tool, but it's asking designers to give up a lot of familiarity for benefits that aren't always obvious.
+Most designers I know who tried it went back to Figma within a few weeks.

 Comments and the Annotation System